Advice

 • Security Deposit: A security deposit should be a no-brainer.
 Sadly, in today’s day and age, you can’t always depend on people to respect your property and its contents.
 Charging a security deposit means that if any damage does occur, you don’t have to fight to get money out of your guest, which nearly always proves impossible.

 • Rental Agreement: Asking your guests to sign a rental agreement enables you to hold them accountable for any rule breaks.
-If you’ve charged a security deposit and your house rules state no parties, then it’ll be easier to defend your decision to keep some or all of their deposit to your chosen platform.
+If you’ve charged a security deposit and your house rules state no parties.
+It’ll be easier to defend your decision to keep some or all of their deposit to your chosen platform.

-• House Rules: Asking guests to read and agree to your house rules can also help you if the guests damage your property.
-If you go even further and include a clause in your rental agreement that guests need to read, understand and adhere to your house rules, then you’re well protected in case of a damage claim dispute.
+• House Rules: Asking guests to read and agree to your house rules can also help you if the guests damage your vacation rentals.
+If you go even further and include a clause in your rental agreement that guests need to read, understand, and adhere to your house rules.
+Then you’re well protected in case of a damage claim dispute.

 Avatar for Charlotte Rogers